 - The site of the proposed flood retention facility site near Pe Ell.

 - Upriver and downriver where probable impacts could occur.

 - The area near the Chehalis-Centralia Airport levee

 The study will look at the entire life-cycle of salmon and analyze impacts to chinook salmon that could affect Southern Resident orcas in Puget Sound.

 Project alternatives to be analyzed

 Besides the proposed project, the EIS also will analyze what is known as a "no action" alternative.
 This examines what would happen if the flood retention facility is not built or no improvements are made to the airport levee.
 The study will also analyze an alternative based on localized and nonstructural actions that could help retain flood waters and reduce flood-related damage.

 State EIS scoping completed, summary available

 Scoping is the first step in the state and federal environmental review process.
-We and USACE held a joint SEPA-NEPA EIS scoping period
+We and the Corps held a joint SEPA-NEPA EIS scoping period